ucsb-cs156/s24/_lectures/week04a.md

 (TAs/LAs: On Wednesday, if anyone asks for help with team01, help them but only after they show you that they've claimed a database table for team02, and have assigned themselves at least one issue for that table in the In Progress column.")

+Thursday will be:
+* A standup
+* Time to work on team02, and hopefully get finished up.

-# Looking ahead to Thursday
+# Looking ahead to next Tuesday.

-The first 45 minutes of class will be devoted to a different team activity, the one that I consider to be the most important part of the Agile software process: Retrospectives.
-Please do be on time for class Thursday, and plan to give your full attention to that activity for the first 45 minutes.
-After that, it will be a help session on team02.
+Next Tuesday's class will be devoted to a different team activity, the one that I consider to be the most important part of the Agile software process: Retrospectives.
+Please do be on time for class Tuesday, in person if possible, andplan to give your full attention to that activity for the entire class.

+There will NOT be any time to work on programming assignments or get help in class

-And, to prepare for Thursday, please read this article:
+To prepare for this activity, please read this article:

 * [Agile Retros](https://ucsb-cs156.github.io/topics/agile/agile_retros.html)